SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 - waiting when the process is dependent on some event to occur before it can be processed
 - new the state where the process is being created
 - running when the process instructions are invoked and running
-- terminated when the process is interuppted and fails or successfully runs and completes
+- terminated when the process is interrupted and fails or successfully runs and completes

  As each process has its own memory space and area of RAM, the state of one process, therefore, does not affect another.
 Equally, each process has a virtual CPU so that different processing methodologies can be used in the execution of the process.